Primary Myelofibrosis (PMF)

 • Primary myelofibrosis is a clonal hematopoietic stem cell disorder and often involves JAK2, CALR, or MPL mutations.

-• Diagnose with blood count, examination of peripheral blood smear and bone marrow, and molecular testing for JAK2, MPL, and/or CALR mutations.
+• Diagnose with blood count, examination of peripheral blood smear, bone marrow biopsy, and molecular testing for JAK2, MPL, and/or CALR mutations.

 • Some patients have an indolent course and do not require therapy immediately, but some patients have a rapidly progressive downhill course with short survival.

-• Early in the disease, pegylated interferon can be effective.
+• Early in the disease, peginterferon can be effective in reducing marrow fibrosis and spleen size.

 Drugs Mentioned In This Article